1928 Austin city plan: East Austin

 Though the vast majority of its contents dealt with the sorts of city planning issues that still confront Austin today (transportation, utilities, parks, schools), the 1928 master plan is mainly remembered today for its role in establishing East Avenue/Interstate 35 as the dividing line between the majority-white central city and the majority-black district of East Austin.
 The "pull" incentives recommended in the city plan were complemented by "push" incentives when the city avoided extending the sewer system or paved roads into the existing freedmen communities elsewhere in Austin, and real estate "redlining" also pushed African Americans east of the central city.
 By 1932 almost all of the city's black residents had relocated to East Austin, and the other black communities across the city had largely disappeared.
 This pattern of racial housing segregation persists in Austin to the present day, though its effects have been eroded by subsequent court rulings and legislation from the Civil Rights Era.

+West Austin

+The community of Wheatville, a historic Black community in Austin encompassed by modern day West Campus, saw its decline as a result of African Americans being pushed out of the community area.
+The city excluded Wheatville from essential amenities such as trash collection, electricity, paved streets, and water services.
+Despite being home to one of the city's trash dumps, residents did not receive regular trash collection, and city garbage wagons often dumped refuse along the streets.
+These discriminatory practices, combined with the influx of students and rising property prices, led many Black residents to leave Wheatville in search of better living conditions elsewhere, particularly in East Austin.